norton120/pirate_baby/content/posts/generative_driven_design.md

 Problem in step 3 - I am unable to get all tests to pass after 2 attempts
 ```

-The Engineer looks at the test code and sees that the database test factory is hard-coded to the old ID type and cannot accept overrides - this explains why the py-gdd cannot get the updates to pass.
-The Engineer explains this via in-terminal chat to py-gdd, and a new sub-plan is created:
+The Engineer looks at the test code and sees that the database test factory is hard-coded to the old ID type and cannot accept overrides - this explains why the `py-gdd` process cannot get the updates to pass.
+The Engineer explains this via in-terminal chat to `py-gdd`, and a new sub-plan is created:

 1. Roll back main plain step 1
 2. Modify database test factory to accept an override for TPS ID